mhaugrud/msumcspy/_sources/Files/Iteratingoverlinesinafile.rst

    When a line is taken from a file, the terminating newline **is** included as the last character (unless you are reading the final line of a file that happens to not have a newline at the end).

-   In the quarterback example, it is irrelevant whether the final line has a newline character at the end or not, since it is stripped off by the ``split`` method call.
+   In the quarterback example, it is irrelevant whether or not the newline character is included, since it is stripped off by the ``split`` method call.